-Evaluating Current Topics in Nutrition

-Course Advisories: Eligibility for ENGL 001 and SCC minimum Math standards.
+Evaluating Current Topics in Nutrition Course Advisory: Eligibility for ENGL 001 and SCC minimum Math standards.
 Methods of evaluating current nutritional topics, determining reliable and unreliable sources of information and judging validity of experimental design.
 This course provides opportunities to study current, controversial topics in nutrition.
 Course topics include, but are not limited to, vitamin and mineral supplements, weight loss fads, phytochemicals and foods as medicine.
-Repeatable 3 times.
 One-half to Two hours lecture.